theplatapi/ClimateStationVisualizer/README.md

         [x] Disable selector picking - Empty infobox appears when clicked
             * No support in Cesium yet.
 If it's really bad we'll re-add logic to deselect things
 15) [] Design questions and determine future tools
-        [] Pass clicks through to Cesium
+        [] Pick a cesium imagery provider with names for countries [] Pass clicks through to Cesium
                   -- or --
         [] Always show histogram and just highlight parts if subsection is chosen